-From the early beginnings of the fully wooden dart the dart shaft have changed and developed to suit the development of darts and flight.
+From the early beginnings of the fully wooden dart, the dart shaft has changed and developed to suit the development of darts and flight.
 In the 1930’s most dart barrels were made from Brass and had a steel tip as per today.
-Flights were then made mainly from paper which were self-assembled and placed into a wooden dowel shaft which fitted into back of the dart barrel as seen here.
+Flights were then made mainly from paper which was self-assembled and placed into a wooden dowel shaft which fitted into the back of the dart barrel as seen here.

 The development of the dart barrel moved forward to a common 4BA shaft screw fitting now rarely seen in the modern dart.
 Most darts purchase today still use an imperial thread 2BA however small still are available.